Two Canadian startups have announced funding and milestones to fuel their growth. Here’s the latest on who raised how much, and from whom.

 Eaigle receives $70,000 in non-dilutive IRAP funding

-Toronto-based Eaigle, which is building software that helps customers manage swimming pools, has received $70,000 from the National Research Council of Canada’s IRAP program.
+Toronto-based Eaigle, which is building software and hardware that helps customers manage swimming pools, has received $70,000 from the National Research Council of Canada’s IRAP program.

 Eaigle allows swimming pool operators to monitor pools in real-time using video, and with software, receive analytics on the state of the pool, such as temperature.
 Operators can then control water input and output, allowing them to reduce energy costs and comply with health regulations.